-- Be freed from the expectation of perfection that is so common in dance training, enabling them to find joy and a greater sense of self through movement.
+Be freed from the expectation of perfection that is so common in dance training, enabling them to find joy and a greater sense of self through movement.

 But for all of its benefits, improvisation can be difficult for many students.
 Some are uncomfortable moving spontaneously, especially if they are being watched by a teacher or other students.
 Because of this, many dancers end up copying movement they’ve seen before or stringing together steps with which they are familiar.
 Some dancers simply want to move in a way that is comfortable and feels good.
 Some are stuck in their own movement habits, and don’t know how to break them.
 Others feel the need to do what they think is expected of them.
 Still others they simply do not know how to move in a more organic way. that is unique to them.

 As educators, it is our job to help our students overcome these anxieties and habits, and expose them to range of improvisation tactics and techniques that can help them find their true movement potential.

 One way that we can help our students find that true potential is to provide students with the support they need to become successful improvisors.
-I often hear teachers tell their students, “Just improvise!” or “Just feel the music and move!” or “Just do what you are feeling.”
-Most students, especially those just starting, need much more direction to help them improvise comfortably and organically.
-In my experience, when students are given vague directions such as to “feel it,” usually they resort to mimicking things they’ve seen in contemporary routines or their favorite steps on repeat.
+Instead of telling our students to, “Just improvise!” or “Just feel the music and move!” or “Just do what you are feeling,” we can give them the direction they need to improvise comfortably and organically.
+In my experience, when students are given vague directions such as to “feel it,” usually they resort to mimicking things they’ve seen in popular dance routines or their favorite steps on repeat.
 To help students find their own personal movement style through improvisation, I recommend the following:

 - Have a goal in mind.
 What do you want students to learn or accomplish through this improvisation activity?
 What can they learn about dance technique, artistry, and social-emotional skills through their improvisational experience?
 (Do your improv class lesson plans need a reboot?
 Check out The Holistic Guide to Dance Lesson Planning!)